 Brendan earned a Master degree in biochemistry at the University of Bath, UK.
-Brendan has over 9 year’s research laboratory experience encompassing a broad range of techniques related to the fields of biochemistry, molecular biology, genetics, and cell biology.
-He has also critical knowledge in the laboratory and budget management.
+Brendan is the Research Laboratory Manager and has expertise encompassing a broad range of techniques related to the fields of biochemistry, molecular biology, genetics, and cell biology.
+He has also critical knowledge in laboratory and budget management.
 Brendan joined the Ben-Sahra lab at Northwestern University in March 2019.
 His research is geared towards understanding the regulation of signaling and cellular metabolism in cancer cells.

 Education: Master of Biochemistry, UK, 2004

 Eunus S. Ali, Ph.D.

 After obtaining his Master degree in medicinal & protein chemistry at Stockholm University Arrhenius Laboratory, Eunus earned his Ph.D. in biochemistry & cell biology at Flinders University School of Medicine (Adelaide, Australia) where he identified and proposed a model where low cellular Ca2+ levels help synthesize more lipids in fatty liver cells.
 In the Ben-Sahra laboratory, Eunus is interested in the molecular interface between signal transduction pathways and cellular metabolism in cancer.

 Ph.D., 2016, Flinders University School of Medicine, Australia